EdoardoBonetti/ASC-bla/docs/index.rst

 The cpp tests are contained in the folder `cpp_tests`, the executables can be found in `build/cpp_tests`.

-To use ASC-bla in your code, set the compiler include path properly, and include the header files
+To use TomBino in your code, set the compiler include path properly, and include the header files

 ..  code-block::

     #include <vector.h>
     #include <matrix.h>

-All objects are implemented in the namespace ASC_bla.
+All objects are implemented in the namespace Tombino_bla.
 To use them with less typing, you can set

 ..  code-block::

-    namespace bla = ASC_bla;
+    namespace bla = Tombino_bla;

 or even

 ..  code-block::

-    using namespace ASC_bla;
+    using namespace Tombino_bla;